-Since a keto diet aims at reducing the total calories you consume, your possible fear is if opting for natural/artificial sweeteners like stevia could break your intermittent fasting and put an end to your keto diet.
-Stevia has zero chance of contributing to your insulin and blood sugar levels.
-More importantly, it does not affect your keto diet plan or fat burning goal.
+Since a keto diet also aims at reducing the total calories you consume, your possible fear is if opting for natural/artificial sweeteners like stevia could break your intermittent fasting and put an end to your keto diet.
+Stevia doesn’t increase insulin and blood sugar levels, and more importantly does not affect your keto diet plan or fat burning goal.
 Consequently, if your purpose for fasting is to improve your metabolic health and/or shed some fat, the good news is that stevia intake is not likely to interfere.

 Can I have cream and stevia in coffee intermittent fasting?

 If you cannot do without having a cup of coffee, you can still have your cup of joe in the morning.
-Ordinarily when you aren’t taking in calories your body feels deprived and starved, thereby slowing down the metabolism that uses the fat cells that release glucose needed in the body (12).
+Ordinarily when you aren’t consuming enough calories, your body feels deprived and starved, thereby slowing down the metabolism that uses glucose to properly function.
 In this situation, caffeine can suppress your craving for meals and increase metabolism in the meantime.
 Also, it can help you fight against “brain fog” and fatigue.